shimmy568/blog/source/_posts/docker-nodejs.md

 test-app                                       latest              8d7fac3109e3        1 second ago        70.4MB
 ```

-Cool cool, now that we have build our image we can run it with the command:
+Cool cool, now that we have built our image we can run it with the command:

 ```bash
 $ docker run -p 8080:3000 test-app